-But the issues affecting Unite members have hardly altered at all.
-Job security, pay, equality and pensions are still central to the day to day struggles facing our class and our union.
-The advent of new technology has brought about new challenges: the decline of traditional industries and the emerging service economy has meant that the union has had to find new methods of recruitment and organisation in order to bring into the movement all workers including more women, disabled people and migrant workers.
+The issues affecting Unite members are common to all working people: Job security, pay, equality and pensions remain central to the struggles facing our class and our union.
+The advent of new technology has brought about new challenges: the decline of traditional industries and the emerging service economy has meant that our union has had to find new methods of recruitment and organisation in order to bring into the movement all workers including more women, disabled people and migrant workers.

 And Brexit is already bringing its own challenges in both Northern Ireland and the Republic – and, especially, in border areas.